opengovsg/postmangovsg-guide/campaign-guide-gov.sg-whatsapp/overview-of-gov.sg-channel.md

 ### Onboarding onto the Gov.sg channel

-To read up more about onboarding to and using the Gov.sg WhatsApp channel on Postman, log in to the Singapore Government Developer Portal (SGDP) [here]
+To read up more about onboarding to and using the Gov.sg channel on Postman, log in to the Singapore Government Developer Portal (SGDP) [here]

 {% hint style="info" %}
 **Logging into SGDP** is only available for users with .gov.sg email domains. <br>